stamby/file-sequencer/README.md

 Result of the above command:

 - Oldest file named *0001.txt* under new directory *new_dir*
-- Newest file named the maximum file sequence number, plus the extension.
+- Newest file named the maximum file sequence number, plus extension.

 To-do: